10 Ways to Support a Friend or Relative with Cancer

 Draw on your skills and connections

-Are you a good online sleuth?
-You might be able to help your loved one research the condition.
-Or you may know someone who would be willing to provide support.
+If you're a people person it may be helpful to facilitate communication (with permission) with the patient's care team.
+Or ask them what some good resources might be.
+Maybe you know someone who would be willing to provide support.
 Johnson received a lot of help from his youngest daughter, who is a nutritionist.
-“She has been a very big help with my diet, and she referred me to a highly-regarded herbalist with a particular focus on cancer,” he says.
+"She has been a very big help with my diet, and she referred me to a highly-regarded herbalist with a particular focus on cancer," he says.
 His wife helped him learn more about prostate cancer and helped him revamp his diet.
-Here’s some dietary advice for chemo patients.
+Here's some dietary advice for chemo patients.